The Heinlein Society

 Scholarships

-Three $2,000 scholarships were awarded in 2019 to undergraduate students of accredited 4-year colleges and universities.
+Four $4,000 scholarships are awarded annually to undergraduate students of accredited 4-year colleges and universities.
 The “Virginia Heinlein Memorial Scholarship” is dedicated to a female candidate majoring in engineering, math, or biological or physical sciences.
-The Yoji Kondo and Jerry Pournelle scholarships may be awarded to a candidate of any gender, and add “Science Fiction as literature” as an eligible field of study.
+The Robert A. Heinlein, Yoji Kondo, and Jerry Pournelle scholarships may be awarded to a candidate of any gender.

 learn more